Engineering creativity is a core skill for every engineer. It’s even more important, for engineers who lead and work on the bleeding edge.

 I go under a heavy barbell and rep out the weight until I can’t lift anymore.
 Then, the same endorphins making me feel great, also help me better focus.
-This then leads to boosted creativity.
+This in return boosts my creativity.

 #17 Step outside of your comfort zone and take risks

-You can’t stay within your comfort zone when it comes to creativity.
+You can’t stay inside your comfort zone if you want to maximize your creativity.
 Because only safe and proven work sits inside your comfort zone.

-To test your creative limits, you need to take risks.
-You need to expose yourself to possible failure and ridicule.
-It’ll definitely seem scary at first.
-And as cliche, as it sounds, the greater the risk, the greater the reward.
+To test your creative limits, you need to take risks and expose yourself to failure and ridicule.
+It’ll seem scary at first, but the greater the risk, the greater the reward.

-What’s more, the higher you want to move up in engineering, the greater risks you’ll need to take.
-Because you’ll have less handholding to guide you in your design work as the leading expert.
-In other words, all the required creativity will fall on YOUR shoulders.
+What’s more, the higher you move up in engineering, the greater risks you’ll need to take.
+Because you’ll have less handholding to guide you as a leading expert.
+So all the required creativity will fall on YOUR shoulders.

 #18 Find someone to lean on for emotional support

-I find emotional support helps you refocus your mind.
-Then, in return, you get inspiration and reassurance to continue on your creative road.
+In return, you get inspiration and reassurance to continue on your creative path.